-the hit channel.
+$(n{\rm pe})$ generated in the Visible Light Photon Counter (VLPC) illuminated by the hit channel.
 Occasionally, showers of particles or noise can cause three or more neighbouring channels to be hit.
-The term "clusters" is used to refer to an isolated hit or a doublet cluster.
+The term "clusters" is used to refer to an isolated hit, a doublet cluster and a multi-hit cluster.